 The Optimal Mix

 More than 3 decades of experience has shown us that an optimal mix of three crucial components – people, process, and technology – is critical to most strategic initiatives in today’s digital environment.
 This mix must be adjusted throughout the initiative to ensure that critical goals are met.
 But overall we have found that focusing 50% on people issues, 30% on process issues and 20% on technology is the formula for success.

-Each of these components presents its own set of challenges, but we believe it is important to take a holistic approach toward getting this mix right.
+Each of these components presents its own set of challenges, and our CRM consulting approach is focused on getting this mix right.
 Successful organizations first put customer-facing processes in order.
 Then they entice people (employees, partners, customers, and other stakeholders) to buy into the enhanced processes.
 Only in the final stages do they apply technology in support of these processes.

 The people component presents the greatest challenge, because users are sensitive to change.
 New processes and technology almost always require changes in the way users do their jobs.
 Users who do not understand the point of these changes, who are not allowed to participate in their formulation, or who are not given adequate preparation and training will, understandably, resist.
 Gaining user support early on and keeping it throughout an initiative is an important driver of success.